Cheap uplights, a banner corrected with Sharpie, and a rented DJ. Peak Orangeside High.

 A shadow shifted near the doors.

-She didn’t care.
-Neither of them did.
+Neither of them cared.

 “Walk me home, I’m not too far?” she asked.